In the beginning

 Way down upon the Swannie River

-Activities at outings consisted usually of scout tests like fire lighting and signalling.
-This was followed by a “wide” game like stalking the sentry, running dispatches or attacking the defence.
-Bush hockey or soccer was usually held in the afternoon before the day ended.
+Activities at outings consisted usually of Scout tests like fire lighting and signalling.
+This was followed by a wide game like stalking the sentry, running dispatches or attacking the defence.
+Bush hockey or soccer was usually held in the afternoon.
 Special days were planned for stew cooking and billy boiling competitions as well as blackberry collection and ‘the watermelon day’.

 Entries were sought for the 1938 Fairfax Challenge Flag Competition which was open to every district in metropolitan and country area in the state.
-It had evolved from the Fairfax Banner, first held in 1915 and open only to individual patrols with competition in ambulance, semaphore, knot tying, stave drill, Scout law and uniform.
-A new flag was presented in 1926 that converted the competition into campcraft contest.
+It had evolved from the Fairfax Banner, first held in 1915 and open only to individual Patrols with competition in ambulance, semaphore, knot tying, stave drill, Scout Law and uniform.
+A new flag was presented in 1926 that converted the competition into a campcraft contest.

-In 1935 the Union Jack portion of the flag was renewed and the competition converted into one for the whole troop which competed in a series of subjects that embraced all troop activities in both the clubroom and in camp.
+In 1935 the Union Jack portion of the flag was renewed and the competition converted into one for the whole Troop whose members which competed in a series of subjects that embraced all Troop activities in both the clubroom and in camp.